mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/extract-and-use-sub-microflows.md

 To reuse an existing microflow, follow these steps:

 1. In the App Explorer, find the microflow that you want to reuse as a sub-microflow.
-2. Drag it onto the working area of another microflow, as in the following figure:
+2. Drag it onto the working area of another microflow, as shown in the following:

 {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/extracting-and-using-sub-microflows/reuse-microflow.gif" alt="Dragging a microflow onto the working area of another microflow" >}}